Tap the text to show or hide reading controls.

 “Who is he?”

 Gyu-yeon raised his hand in advance to warn Naru not to butt in.
-The man who’d been looking around while talking with Seo-yeon spotted Gyu-yeon and bowed.
+The man who had been looking around while talking with Seo-yeon spotted Gyu-yeon and bowed in greeting.
 He looked gentle and cute, and his polite greeting left a good first impression.

 On the other hand, Naru switched to alert mode.
 He was suspicious that a stranger he’d never seen before was acting friendly toward Gyu-yeon.